IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 ## Required Deliverables from Class Committees

+***As of 2025-06-23 the procedures below for new instrument class specifications need to be updated since presumably a new class specification would need to carefully reconsider deliverables, and process to account for current IVI-supported languages.***

 This section has specific instructions and deliverables for class committees.

-### Creating New Class Specifications
+### Creating New Instrument Class Specifications

-When creating a new class specification, the class will need to
+When creating a new instrument class specification, the class will need to
 establish:

 - COM GUIDs